 Joliet Junior College students can contact the Office of Student Rights and Responsibilities/Student Mental Health & Wellness Program, to arrange video, phone or in-person counseling sessions.
-More information about getting started can be found on the MyJJC portal page at my.jjc.edu/student-services/mhw/Pages/getting-started.aspx or by phone at 815-280-2936.
+More information about getting started can be found on the MyJJC portal page at Mental Health and Wellness or by phone at 815-280-2936.
 Please note appointment requests are for non-emergency, non-immediate crisis situations.
 You will receive a call back to set up appointment by our administrative assistant.
 For crisis situations, please call 911, or text "CONNECT" to 741741 to seek help.